WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Application is developed with Python 3.12, MySQL and 4 Python modules.
 Modules are listed with Python Package Index link, install command for each platform & GitHub Repository link.
 ## Required Python Modules
 Python module links & install command lines for each platform.
-I had to email PyMySQL author for correct macOS command line.
-The normal command line did not work & I could not find the proper one posted anywhere.
-Yes, the single quotes are required.
+Single quotes around module name are required on macOS.
 The simplest option is run the command line under '4.
 Python Steps'.
 If that works you are all set.
-The `requirements.txt` file is included in repository.
+The `requirements.txt` is included in repository.
 |Python Package|Windows 10 & 11|Ubuntu 24.04|macOS 15.0.1 Darwin 24.0.0|GitHub Repository|
 |--------------|---------------|------------|--------------------------|-----------------|
 |[PyMySQL](https://pypi.org/project/PyMySQL/)|python -m pip install PyMySQL[rsa]|sudo apt-get install python3-pymysql|python3 -m pip install 'PyMySQL[rsa]'|[PyMySQL/PyMySQL](https://github.com/PyMySQL/PyMySQL)|